rahul99/Entropy-Calculation/README.md

 We use publicly available [ZipCode dataset](https://catalog.data.gov/dataset/zip-codes-zipcodes).
 The dataset contains two attributes for location information: (i) Zipcode, and (ii)Country.
 Entropy is evaluated for each of the attibutes.

 ### Running instructions
+* `cd` to the project directory
+* Run `python driver.py`.
 Arguments for Discrete Data are included in the driver script as default.
-Please run `python driver.py`.

 ## Entropy for Continuous Data
 We use publicly available [Field Activity Data](https://cmgds.marine.usgs.gov/data/field-activity-data/2012-035-FA/).
 The dataset contains geo cordinates (latitudes and longitudes).
 Since the coordiates are continuous, there are a couple of ways to solve to determine the entropy